kovidgoyal/kitty/docs/kittens/hyperlinked_grep.rst

 .. note::

-   As of ripgrep versions newer that 13.0 it supports hyperlinks natively so you can just add the following alias in your shells rc files:
+   As of ripgrep versions newer that 13.0 it supports hyperlinks natively so you can just add the following alias in your shell rc file:
-   ``rg=alias rg --hyperlink-format=kitty`` no need to use this kitten.
+   ``alias rg="rg --hyperlink-format=kitty"`` no need to use this kitten.
-   But, see below for instructions on how to customize kitty to have it open the hyperlinks from ripgrep in your editor.
+   But, see below for instructions on how to customize kitty to have it open the hyperlinks from ripgrep in your favorite editor.

 This kitten allows you to search your files using `ripgrep
 <https://github.com/BurntSushi/ripgrep>`__ and open the results directly in your